Last year, I was praying and seeking an answer and intervention for a particular situation that was very troubling to me.

 My response surprised me.

 It was the same response that I would have felt seeing my prayer answered and fulfilled in the flesh.
 But in this instance it hadn’t happened yet.
+I believe this was a prophetic prayer.

 The incident reminded me of a verse: